wkumari/draft-wkumari-opsawg-sdi/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on January 17, 2019.
+Kumari & Doyle            Expires July 20, 2019                 [Page 1]

-Kumari                  Expires January 17, 2019                [Page 1]
+Internet-Draft                  template                    January 2019

-Internet-Draft                  template                       July 2018
+   This Internet-Draft will expire on July 20, 2019.

 Copyright Notice

-   Copyright (c) 2018 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2019 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal